 The Environmental Protection Agency (EPA) requires phasing out of ozone-depleting substances, including R-22, by 2020.
 R-22 is a hydrochlorofluorocarbon (HCFC), which the EPA considers a Class II substance.
 All refrigerants containing this and other HCFC refrigerants will no longer be sold or imported in the United States.
 The same holds true for any refrigerant blends including R-22.

 Though cooling units and air conditioners have long relied on HCFC, better options exist today.
 These HFC refrigerants do not thin the ozone layer as much as older HCFCs.
 Industrial process cooling does not have to harm the environment.
 We choose to use HFC refrigerants with lower global climate change potential in our products.
 They are much more environmentally friendly and not subject to phase out, making process cooling chillers from us a long-term investment.
 The changing refrigerant is just one innovation in the world of industrial chillers and cooling equipment.
-Many others exist on the horizon to meet the demands of industry.
-To fully understand these innovations, you first have to comprehend how process cooling chillers work.
+Many others exist on the horizon to meet the demands of the industry.
+To fully understand these innovations, you first have to comprehend how to process cooling chillers’ work.

 How Does Process Cooling Work?

 Process cooling chillers create a cycle that sends liquids through the system to transfer heat.
 A liquid draws heat from the equipment and moves into the process cooling unit.
-There, it exchanges heat with the refrigerant system to cool the process fluid, which lowers temperatures of the equipment.
+There, it exchanges heat with the refrigerant system to cool the process fluid, which lowers the temperatures of the equipment.

 1. The Evaporator